 Invention Identifies Lost 911 Callers

 It’s a nightmare for emergency managers: Who is dialing 911 but not getting through?
-Dallas-based FailSafe Communications believes it has the answer.
+Dallas-based FailSafe Communications believes it has the answer with an invention that identifies lost 911 callers.
 It has licensed a technology that uses Signaling System 7 (SS7) to identify blocked callers when all circuits to 911 are busy.